GongT/baobao/@idlebox/node/docs/node.api.md

 // @public (undocumented)
 export function spawnGetOutput(opt: ICommand & Async): Promise<string>;

+// Warning: (ae-missing-release-tag) "spawnRecreateEventHandlers" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function spawnRecreateEventHandlers(): void;

 // Warning: (ae-missing-release-tag) "spawnWithoutOutput" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 // Warning: (ae-missing-release-tag) "spawnWithoutOutput" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //